Contact Us for a Free Consultation (213) 542-0979

 In general, the prosecution in a murder charge in LA County needs to prove that the person killed another human being and did so with what is called malice or forethought, meaning that there was some intent; there was some reason on their part when they did the killing.

-If they cannot prove that the person is the one that did the killing then they cannot get them for murder.
+If they cannot prove that the person is the one who did the killing, then they cannot get them for murder.
 If they cannot prove that they had the mindset or the men's rea or the malice or forethought that is required for murder, then they cannot get them for murder.

-There could be a situation where someone is driving drunk and they kill someone and that would be a second-degree murder case as well.
+There could be a situation where someone is driving drunk and kills someone, and that would be a second-degree murder case as well.
 The bottom line is the prosecutor has to prove different things depending on what degree the murder is and depending on what the circumstances are.
-The person, as a defendant, can certainly put on evidence that shows that they are not guilty of the case.
+As a defendant, the person can certainly put on evidence that shows that they are not guilty of the case.

 Why It's Critical To Hire An Experienced Murder Defense Attorney

-A person better have a defense attorney who has experience, who has done these cases before, negotiated them and tried them because the prosecutors are going to put their best people on a murder case.
-They are going to put their best investigators and they are going to put big money towards proving that a person who they think committed a murder is guilty.
+A person better have a defense attorney with experience who has done these cases before, negotiated them, and tried them because the prosecutors will put their best people on a murder case.
+They are going to put their best investigators, and they are going to put big money towards proving that a person who they think committed a murder is guilty.

 They have unlimited money.
 They can put more than one prosecutor on a case if they want.
-A person needs to counter that and challenge that with coming with the best possible criminal defense attorney, someone who has been down this role before, who has had success, who knows how to fight these cases, what motions to file, how to investigate them and then how to try them in front of a jury.
+A person needs to counter that and challenge that by coming up with the best possible criminal defense attorney, someone who has been down this role before, who has had success, who knows how to fight these cases, what motions to file, how to investigate them, and then how to try them in front of a jury.

-Realize that a lot of the judges that are overseeing these cases are former prosecutors.
+Realize that many of the judges overseeing these cases are former prosecutors.
 They are not there to help the defendant.
-A person needs an attorney who can fight and who can argue and who can win and who knows how to put on the best possible defense, get their side of the story across to a jury and who can most effectively advocate their position to do so with fashion, zeal and to get the job done.
+A person needs an attorney who can fight, argue, and win, who knows how to put on the best possible defense, get their side of the story across to a jury, and most effectively advocate their position with fashion and zeal to get the job done.

 Menu